Discovering Puerto Rico: Ecotourism Destination

 Caja de Muertos (Coffin Island or Dead Man's Chest) is an uninhabited island located 8 miles off the southern coast of Puerto Rico.
 This small natural reserve is just about 1½ miles long and about ½ mile wide at its widest point.
 It has beautiful beaches, coral reefs, dry forests, a lighthouse, hiking trails and a cave.
 The island is home to animal and plant species not found anywhere else in the world.

 It's a Paradise...

 Those are some of the awesome Puerto Rico's natural attractions.
 There are more than 30 natural reserves.
 If you love nature, Puerto Rico should be at the top of your travel bucket list.

-Puerto Rico's gorgeous beaches, including Flamenco Beach in Culebra (considered one the most beautiful beaches of the world) will be reviewed later in their own hub.
+Puerto Rico's gorgeous beaches, including Flamenco Beach in Culebra (considered one of the most beautiful beaches in the world) will be reviewed later in their own hub.